 Our lawyers are registered with the UK Solicitors Regulation Authority and Dubai Legal Affairs Department.
-As active members of STEP our lawyers have extensive knowledge of UK/UAE wills and estate planning law and how it applies to expatriates in the UAE.
+As active members of STEP our lawyers have extensive knowledge of UK/UAE wills and inheritance planning law and how it applies to expatriates in the UAE.

 As a niche firm, we operate a fully digital practice and can arrange meetings by video conference if preferred.